Make Your Own Free Clip Art with Picnik

 Tags: , , , ,

-March 29th, 2008 WordPlay Posted in Blogging, Free Images, Free Online Tools, Free Photos, Free Software, Reviews | 12 Comments »
+March 29th, 2008 WordPlay Posted in Blogging, Free Graphics, Free Images, Free Online Tools, Free Photos, Free Software, Reviews, Tips and Tools, Writing Tips and Tools | 6 Comments »

-Zemanta GalleryI recently read about Zemanta’s ability to deliver free images and other resources right to your browser and thought, yeah, that might be cool.
+Zemanta GalleryI recently read about Zemanta’s ability to deliver free graphics and other resources right to your browser and thought, yeah, that might be cool.
 But then I saw it in action and I truly got excited.

 For those who haven’t heard about it, Zemanta is a plugin for Mozilla Firefox 2 and 3 that can be used with WordPress.org, Blogger or Typepad.
 (This is yet another reason to use the vastly superior Firefox browser.
 A version of Zemanta also is in the works for Internet Explorer though.
 You can e-mail Zemanta at info [@] zemanta.com if you’d like to become an IE beta tester.)